CumulusNetworks/docs/content/cumulus-netq-52/Whats-New/_index.md

 ### NetQ for NVLink API Changes
 - Added a `/v1/redfish` endpoint to detect and report leak events in liquid-cooling equipment using the Redfish Baseboard Management Controller (BMC)
-- Added `/v1/certificates` endpoints that let you use your own certificates instead of the ones that NetQ NVLink automatically generates
+- Added `/v1/certificates` endpoints that let you {{<link title="Register Services" text="use your own certificates">}} instead of the ones that NetQ NVLink automatically generates
+- Added `/v1/validations/fw-versions` endpoint to validate that all switches within a domain have the same firmware version
 - Added ability to upgrade CPLD firmware using the `/v1/upgrade-switch` endpoint
+- Added several `/v1/kpis` endpoints that allow you to view health metrics {{<link title="Collect KPIs" text="view health metrics">}} for GPUs, switch nodes, compute nodes, partitions, and domains over time
+- Added several parameters to the `/v1/gpus` endpoint that allow for filtering based on a devices UUID, chassis serial number, slot ID, tray index, or host ID
+- Added parameter to manage partitions using a device's unique identifier (UUID) with the `/v1/partitions` endpoints
+- Added ability to adjust NMX-T polling frequency using the `/v1/settings` endpoint
 - Added support for NetQ NVLink on the NVIDIA Vera Rubin platform (beta)
-- Refer to the {{<link title="NetQ NVLink API Changelog">}} for a comprehensive list of changes.
+- Refer to the {{<link title="NetQ NVLink API Changelog">}} for a comprehensive list of changes
-- View the {{<exlink url="http://docs.nvidia.com/networking-ethernet-software/netq-nvlink-api-510/" text="REST API in Swagger">}}.
+- View the {{<exlink url="http://docs.nvidia.com/networking-ethernet-software/netq-nvlink-api-510/" text="REST API in Swagger">}}

 ## Release Considerations